 This model of operating, - delivering testing strips will become obsolete within the next few years due to advances in AI and machine learning, which will turn the invasive pinprick blood glucose monitoring devices into electronic waste as a new generation of UV-light-based and electrical continuous blood glucose monitoring devices become available.
 Thereafter, Glucose Buddy will no longer be able to rely on service loyalty, as their customer base looks for non-invasive testing alternatives (delivery service not required), and may struggle to attract new customers as innovative applications with cutting-edge features (such as DiabTrend) will displace those older applications.

 As we learn more and more about the contributing causes of Diabetes (there are many risk factors), more and more personal data is needed for analysis to make better decisions and recommendations on treatment.
-Smartphone applications are vital for monitoring and managing, taking into consideration all the various factors into consideration.
+Smartphone applications are vital for monitoring and managing, taking all the various factors into consideration.
 Therefore for android users, Android Diabetes application features should drive the decision of which application to use and which blood glucose monitoring device to invest in.